MS0C54073/AquaAnalys/README.md

     d. **Refresh Analysis Button (on Analyst Card)**:
         i.
 Manually triggers the `analyzeWaterQuality` AI flow with the most recent data. ii.
 The card updates its display with the returned analysis.
+    e. **Simulate Button**:
+        i.
+Opens a dropdown menu with 'Clean', 'Fair', and 'Dirty' presets. ii.
+Selecting a preset immediately injects a new data point with predefined values into the system. iii.
+The simulation and all dashboard components update instantly to reflect this new state.

 This comprehensive workflow ensures a responsive, interactive, and insightful experience for monitoring water quality data.